kubedb/docs/docs/guides/proxysql/restart/index.md

   timeout: 3m
   apply: Always
 ```
-- `spec.type` specifies the type of operation (Restart in this case).

-- `spec.proxyRef` references the ProxySQL database.
-The OpsRequest must be created in the same namespace as the database.
 > For details on the fields of ProxySQLOpsRequest, please visit to the [ProxySQLOpsRequest API reference](/docs/guides/proxysql/concepts/opsrequest/index.md)

 Let's create the `ProxySQLOpsRequest` CR we have shown above,